adam-berlak/REL-Studios-Music-Robot/RELMusicTheory/README.md

 [Db, Eb, F, Gb, Ab, Bb, C]
 ```

-There is also scale Degree arithemtic.
+There is also support for Scale Degree arithemtic.
 Adding a Scale Degree to another Scale Degree produces a new Scale.
-The leftmost Degree within the addition is treated as the Tonic of the new scale and its tone is the tone corresponding to the scale.
+The leftmost Degree within the addition is treated as the Tonic of the new scale and its tone is the tone corresponding to the new scale.
 ```
 >>> C_Major_Scale[1] + C_Major_Scale[3]
 [C, E]